Plynlimon and Hafan Tramway: Passenger Carriage

 The tramway had only one passenger carriage, a rather ornate vehicle with end balconies and clerestory roof.
 After the tramway closed the coach was transported to Llanbadarn Fawr near Aberystwyth for use as a summer house, but decayed many years ago.
-A replica has been built and is running on the Launceston Steam Railway.
+A replica has been built and is running on the Launceston Steam Railway in Cornwall.

 Goods Vehicles

-Some of the tramway's wagons accompanied "Talybont" to the Vale of Rheidol, and, much rebuilt, remain there to this day.
+Some of the tramway's wagons accompanied Talybont to the Vale of Rheidol, and, much rebuilt, remain there to this day.